-The proof of \Cref{thm:main.limit} will be based on a general propagation of chaos result that will be given in \Cref{sec:gct} and \Cref{thm:game.existence} is a consequence of existence of graphon BSDEs discussed in the final section of the paper where we discuss existence results for graphon (F)BSDEs.
+The proof of \Cref{thm:main.limit} will be based on general propagation of chaos results that will be given in \Cref{sec:gct}, and the existence \Cref{thm:game.existence} is a consequence of existence of graphon BSDEs discussed in the final section of the paper where we present existence results for graphon (F)BSDEs.